LÖSEN • Blog

 The body is constantly making decisions to keep you moving, functioning, and protected.

-When it senses instability, stress, poor coordination, weakness, fatigue, inflammation, inefficient mechanics, or unresolved injury history, it may create muscle tension as a protective strategy.
+When the body senses poor posture, stress, fatigue, instability, inefficient mechanics, or unresolved injury history, it may create muscle tension as a guarding response.

 That tension may be trying to:

-- stabilize an area that does not feel supported
+• Stabilize an area that does not feel well supported

-- limit movement the body does not currently trust
+• Limit movement the body does not currently trust or feel secure

-- help you continue functioning when something deeper is not working efficiently
+• Help you continue functioning when something deeper is not functioning properly

 That means the tension is not meaningless.

-The issue is that protective tension can become a trap when the original driver is never identified or resolved.
+The issue is that protective tension can become a trap when the original driver is overlooked, never identified, or resolved.

 Why the Same Tension Keeps Coming Back

-If a muscle keeps tightening again after temporary relief, that is usually a sign that the body still believes the tension is necessary.
+If a muscle keeps tightening again after temporary relief is pursued, that is usually a sign that the body still believes the tension is necessary.

 You may be able to calm the symptom.

-But if the source is still active, the body recreates the same pattern.
+But if the source is still present, the body recreates the same pattern.

 This is why people often feel trapped in a cycle: